Table of Contents

 I have seen miracles that have strengthened my Faith and losses that have challenged it.
 I have celebrated with thousands and cried with some too.

 I have participated in the care of thousands of patients but a few special cases will always stand out and have touched my heart.
-One case that really had an impact on me was a person that spent many hours, over many years, participating in my childrens’ lives and devoting much of themself to their development and talent.
+One case that really had an impact on me was a person who spent many hours, over many years, participating in my children’s lives and devoting much of themself to their development and talent.
 This person had a sibling that was affected by infertility and they sought out our clinic for treatment.
 I was so emotional over their care.
 I get teary today even writing about it.
 I wanted to give that couple and their family the same dedication, intensity of skill and devotion to their case that their sibling had given my family.
 I wanted so badly to give them the joy and love that I receive from watching my children develop!
 At their embryo transfer I disclosed that I knew their sibling and after I left the room became so emotional that I needed a minute to collect my composure before I performed the technical procedure of preparing their little embryos for transfer.
 They were successful in their treatment and I feel so happy to have been a part of that and to have repaid the spirit and energy given to me and my family!

 Another patient story that had a different impact on me happened at a neighbourhood party many years ago where the host pulled me aside into a private room.
 I knew she was a parent of an adopted child because her child was similar in age to one of my children and I often saw her at school functions.
 In the private room she pulled out the embryo picture she was given at transfer.
 I remembered immediately that she had not been successful and was anxious about where the conversation might go.
 She quickly expressed gratitude and thanked me for my role in her journey and for the photo.
 When I expressed confusion about the gratitude for the photo she explained that the photo gave her something concrete to grieve.
 She said she needed to grieve the idea of carrying a pregnancy and a biological child.